Mark42/demo-project/feature-02.md

 # Feature 2

 This is our second new feature.
-More work to be done on this one.

-Progress!
-We're cranking away here!
+Awesome, this feature is really taking shape!